ska-telescope/ska-low-mccs-pasd/docs/src/developer/deploy.rst

 - **PollingRate**: Polling period, in seconds
 - **DevicePollingRate**: Minimum time between polls of a device, in seconds
 - **PollDelayAfterFailure**: Time to wait after a failed poll, in seconds
+- **FailedPollWindow**: Sliding-window length (seconds) used to compute the per-device failed-poll rates.
+Defaults to one hour.
+- **FailedPollPruneInterval**: How often (seconds) to prune expired entries from the failed-poll window.
+Defaults to one minute.
 - **AttributeReadDelay**: Time to wait after writing an attribute before reading it again, in seconds
 - **PortStatusReadDelay**: Time to wait after setting port status before reading it again, in seconds
 - **PortPowerDelay**: Time to wait between setting each FNDH port, in seconds.
 Must be greater than PortStatusReadDelay